Knoose/Save_the_Rain/README.md

 #### Using Windows
 An official, updated tutorial on CLI, DFU, and driver tools installation is referenced [here](http://community.particle.io/t/particle-official-windows-10-full-cli-and-dfu-setup/18309).

-To connect and interact with a Particle Device over USB from a Windows machine, the easiest route is to use the Particle command line interface.
+To connect and interact with a Particle Device over USB from a Windows machine, the easiest route is to use the **Particle Command Line Interface**.
 The following describes how to install the Particle CLI on your computer.
 If you already have Node.js installed, you can skip to this step.

 ##### Installing Node.js